akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ## View results in Github Secuirty
 Checkov natively supports SARIF format and generates this output by default.
 Github Security accepts SARIF for uploading security issues.
 The Github Action created earlier handles the plumbing between the two.

-Navigate to the `Secutiy` tab in Github, the click `Code scanning` from the left sidebar or `View alerts` in the Security overview > Code scanning alerts section.
+Navigate to the `Security` tab in Github, the click `Code scanning` from the left sidebar or `View alerts` in the Security overview > Code scanning alerts section.

 ![](images/ghas-overview.png)